General Motors Company

 DJSI survey response

-In 2015 and again in 2016, GM was selected as a member of Dow Jones Sustainability Index—North America.
+In 2015 and 2016, GM was selected as a member of the Dow Jones Sustainability Index—North America.
+In 2017, GM was added to DJSI World.
 The company remains the only automaker on the North American index.

 Statement from the most senior decision-maker of the organization about relevance of sustainability to the organization and the organization’s strategy for addressing sustainability